OshekharO/MASS-CC-CHECKER/README.md

 ## 🤗 Contact Me :

-• Check you did all things perfectly before contacting.

-• For any Support About Script contact [@OshekherO](https://t.me/OshekherO) at Telegram
+• For any Support About Script contact [issues](https://github.com/OshekharO/MASS-CC-CHECKER/issues/new)

 ---